By Jason Given · 2026-05-13 · 8 min read

 Example: $600,000 new build.
 Government contributes $240,000 (40%).
 You finance $360,000.
 At a 5% rate, your monthly repayment is approximately $1,930 versus $3,220 if you financed the full amount.
 That is a $1,290 per month saving.

-The government has committed $10 billion to build 100,000 homes sold exclusively to first home buyers at below-market prices.
-Construction starts in 2026–27, with availability expected from 2028 onwards.
-These homes will be allocated through a government portal — details vary by state.
+The government has allocated $3.1 billion to build 100,000 homes sold exclusively to first home buyers at below-market prices, as part of the broader $47 billion "Homes for Australia" housing package.
+Construction starts in 2026-27, with availability expected from 2028 onwards.
+These homes will be allocated through a government portal - details vary by state.

 In SA, the government is working with Housing SA on land releases.
 Early indications suggest properties will be in growth corridors in the north and south of Adelaide - not inner suburbs.